chipweinberger/flutter_blue_plus/MOCKING.md

 }
 ```

+## Mock the wrapper class

+Using e.g. [Mockito](https://pub.dev/packages/mockito), create a mock for the `FlutterBluePlusMockable` class, and build your tests and stubs.

 ## Create instance

-Create instance of the mockable class where needed, e.g. in `main.dart`:
+Use the mockable class where needed, e.g. in `main.dart`:

 ```dart
 void main() {